bertreb/pimatic-deebot/README.md

 # pimatic-deebot
-Pimatic plugin to control one or more Ecovacs Deebot cleaning robots
+Pimatic plugin to control one or more Ecovacs Deebot cleaning robots.
+This plugin is based on the ecovacs-deebot library from [mrbungle64](https://github.com/mrbungle64/ecovacs-deebot.js).

 Before install this plugin on Debian-based Linux systems the following commandline commands should be executed:
 ```bash